Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Results and Discussions

-We may give the physical interpretations of the above results.
-Firstly, we discuss the effect of the initial state on entanglement.
+We may give physical interpretations of the above results.
+Firstly, we discuss the effect of initial state on the entanglement dynamics.
 For the maximal entangled state, the entanglement negativity will reduce under the influence of cavity and environment.
-When the total system is initially in $\left|B_{1},C_{2}\right\rangle_{S}\left|0\right\rangle_{E}$, the entanglement negativity will increase from zero because the exciton of the first atom is exchanged within the system.
-Secondly, we analyze the effect of the coupling strength of cavity-environment on entanglement.
-In the weak coupling condition, the quantum information will continually dissipate to the environment, thus the entanglement negativity will change monotonously, as shown in Fig.2a, Fig.3a and Fig.4a.
-In the strong coupling condition, the entanglement negativity will oscillate damply or growing due to the feedback and memory effects of the environment, as shown in Fig.2b, Fig.3b and Fig.4b.
-Thirdly, we consider the effect of SGI parameters on entanglement.
-If the two atoms are initially in the maximal entangled state, the decay rate of entanglement negativity will increase with $\theta$ increasing because each atom exchanges quantum information with the cavity with equal probability, as shown in Fig.2 and Fig.5.
-For the partial entangled state or the initially product state, the larger $\theta$ is, the easier it is for the atom with big probability to transfer quantum information to the atom with small probability through the interaction between the atoms and the cavity.
-So the entanglement decays more slowly and it increases when $\theta=1$, as shown in Fig.3-4 and Fig.6-7.
-Finally, we discuss the effect of the dipole-dipole interaction.
-When there is the dipole-dipole interaction between the two atoms, the dissipation of entanglement will be significantly reduced because quantum information can be partially trapped between the two atoms.
-The greater the dipole-dipole interaction, the faster the quantum information exchange between the two atoms, and the better the entanglement protection, as shown in Fig.5-8.
+When the total system is initially in $\left|B_{1},C_{2}\right\rangle_{S}\left|0\right\rangle_{E}$, the entanglement negativity will increase from zero because the exciton of the first atom is exchanged to the second atom through the spontaneously generated interference.
+Secondly, we analyze the effect of the cavity-environment coupling on the entanglement dynamics.
+Under the weak coupling condition, the quantum information will continually dissipate to the environment, thus the entanglement negativity will reduce monotonously, as shown in Fig.2a, Fig.3a and Fig.4a.
+Under the strong coupling condition, the entanglement negativity will oscillate damply due to the feedback and the memory effects of environment, as shown in Fig.2b, Fig.3b and Fig.4b.
+Thirdly, we consider the effect of the SGI parameter on entanglement dynamics.
+If the two atoms are initially in the maximal entangled state, the decay rate of entanglement negativity will increase with the SGI parameter increasing because the probabilities that the atoms exchange quantum information with the cavity are approximately equal, as shown in Fig.2 and Fig.5.
+For the partial entangled state or the product state, the smaller the SGI parameter is, the smaller the angle between the two dipole moments of the atom is (i.e. the closer the two dipole moments are to parallel), and the easier the exciton is exchanged between the two atoms through the cavity mode.
+So the entanglement decays more slowly and even increases when $\theta=1$, as shown in Fig.3-4 and Fig.6-7.
+Finally, we discuss the effect of the dipole-dipole interaction on the entanglement dynamics.
+When there is the dipole-dipole interaction between the two atoms, the entanglement can be protected very effectively because quantum information can be better trapped between the two atoms.
+The greater the dipole-dipole interaction is, the faster and the more the quantum information is exchanged between the two atoms, thus the better the entanglement is protected and the more the entanglement is generated, as shown in Fig.5-8.